Mid Year Update 22/23

 Three buyers now come every 15th and 30th of the month to buy our cup lumps.
 Currently, the price of rubber cup lumps in our neighbour municipalities is P24 per kilo in the town centres of Kibawe, Kadingilan, Dangcagan, Kitaotao and Don Carlos.
 In the interior villages the price can go as low P18 per kilo.
 In all the designated pick-up points in Damulog, PODFA purchases cup lumps at P28 per kilo.
 Our total purchase at the start was only 5,000 kilos every 15 days.
 It gradually went up and in the last two purchasing days, we already total 20,000 kilos.

 One of the big buyers informed us that he is willing to sell our cup lumps to Malaysia.
 He will provide the lorry and all the necessary documentation.
 He will just charge us a service fee.
 But he will do this on two conditions: 1) Each shipment must be, at least, 22,000 kilos.
 2) All the rubber must be as loose cup lumps.
 We need to go back to the villages and meet with the farmers and tappers.
-DELTA is behaving as a KILL JOY.
+DELTA is behaving as a KILL JOY. - Banana Chips

 The Bukidnon-wide enthusiasm for the banana project was short-lived.
 We were invited to join the China International Fair on Investment and Trade.
 We participated in a Zoom conference on September 10, 2020.
 Six hours after the conference we received inquiries from three Chinese firms to supply 30 tons of banana chips every month.
 Unfortunately, we could not move forward because there was no interest in the plantation and processing development phases.